Today I’m going to share with you my favorite ideas for the Halloween bullet journal theme.

 - mood tracker

-Additionally, October is a month of Inktober, which is a challenge to draw something every day of October.
+Additionally, October is the month of Inktober, which is a challenge to draw something every day of October.

 Basically, it’s a great opportunity for artists who want to enhance their skills.